timothygebhard/magic-bullet/README.md

    ---

-   **Warning:** Depending on your setup, training can take quite a while (and use a lot of memory)!
+   **Warning:** Depending on your setup, training the model as described in the paper can take quite a while (and use a lot of memory)!
 For reference: Even when using 5 Tesla V-100 GPUs (with 32 GB of memory each), it took us over 30 hours to train the network for 64 epochs.
+   To reduce the training time, you can decrease the number of channels by modifying the definition of the `FCNN` class in `./utils/models.py`.
+This may then of course also decrease the network's performance.

    ---